-The Ultimate Guide to Moving for Senior Citizens
+The Ultimate Guide To Moving For Senior Citizens

 Moving can be stressful for anyone, but senior citizens are likely to face unique and difficult obstacles when it comes to planning a move.
 Relocating means you may need assistance with downsizing, packing, finding reputable moving companies to book your move with, and planning every other aspect of moving day.
 Compared to a recent college grad, for example, a senior will usually have a large volume of personal items and treasured belongings.
 That alone can turn downsizing into a days or even weeks-long process.
 Seniors may also have to be mindful of health and safety issues that need to be taken into consideration while planning a move.